 Equine Retirement, Equine Boarding, Post-Op, Lay-Up

-If you are searching for a equine retirement, equine boarding, post-op, lay-up, or foaling farm, Saddle Creek Farm is the place you are seeking.
+If you are searching for a equine retirement, equine boarding, post-op, lay-up farm Saddle Creek Farm is the place you are seeking.
 We offer a great climate and carefully monitor our pastures to allow the horses to develop bonds with other horses in small groups as nature intended.
 Your horse will not be leaving behind his creature comforts as we groom all the horses on a regular basis and feed twice a day.

 As horse owners ourselves, we understand the concerns regarding where and how your horse will spend his retirement days.
 We understand your need to know that we will take care of your horse the way you want us to, all day, every day.
 Saddle Creek Farm is here to provide you with an economical, guilt free solution to your search for a horse retirement farm.

 We have tailored our program to fit the needs of a horse lay-up and retirement facility.
 Our facility is designed to take time and worry from the owners and we put the daily emphasis on caring for the horses, instead of just boarding and feeding them.
 We offer all of the services you would expect from a boarding facility, including quality hay, well maintained facilities and strong professional relationships with veterinarians and farriers to assist us in caring for your horse.
 Our feeding program was developed by veterinarians and is regularly monitored.

 For whatever reasons, there comes a time for equine retirement of well-loved horses.
 Horse retirement is more than being “put out to pasture” and thereafter ignored and simply allowed to age or to sicken until death.
 Just as with humans equine retirement should be filled with years of continuing normal, stress-free and work-free life accompanied by excellent care in the company of other retired horses.
 That is as nature and compassionate owners desire.